What is an intelligent system?: Building intelligent systems

-The development of an intelligent system can require combining several artificial intelligence methods.
-Table \ref{tab:functional_decomposition} shows functionalities related to cognitive abilities together with a sample of common methods used for building intelligent systems.
+The development of an intelligent system usually requires combining several artificial intelligence methods.
+Table \ref{tab:examples_ai_methods} shows a sample of common methods used for building intelligent systems according to different functions.

-These methods can be divided according to two distinguished approaches.
-One approach corresponds to methods using connectionist representations (e.g., convolutional neural networks, recurrent neural networks or deep reinforcement learning).
-The other approach uses symbolic methods following formal semantics based on logic (e.g., automated logic deduction, rule-based systems and constraint satisfactions algorithms), based on probability (e.g., bayesian networks) or hybrid approaches (e.g., fuzzy logic).
+These methods can be divided according to two main distinguished approaches.
+On the one hand, a \textit{connectionist} approach, corresponds to methods based on neural computation (e.g., convolutional neural networks or deep reinforcement learning).
+On the other hand, a \textit{symbolic} approach corresponds to methods following formal semantics based on logic (e.g., automated logic deduction, rule-based systems and constraint satisfactions algorithms), based on probability (e.g., bayesian networks) or hybrid approaches (e.g., fuzzy logic)\footnote{The symbolic approach for building intelligent systems was formulated by Allen Newell and Herbert Simon as the "physical symbol hypothesis", i.e., a physical symbol system has the necessary and sufficient means of general intelligent action \parencite{Newell-1976}.
+This approach was the dominant paradigm in artificial intelligence until the 1990s.}.

-Symbolic and connectionist methods correspond to alternative approaches that have complementary strengths and weaknesses \parencite{Franklin-1995}.
-In fact, there is a lack of understanding of how information processing performed by symbolic approaches can be mapped onto computations performed by connectionist methods.
+Symbolic and connectionist approaches have complementary strengths and weaknesses \parencite{Franklin-1995}.
+At present, there is a lack of understanding of how information processing performed by symbolic approaches can be mapped onto computations performed by connectionist methods.
 The term \textit{computational explanatory gap} \parencite{Reggia-2014} has been used to express that it is unclear how the two approaches are related.

-Cognitive abilities that are consciously accessible (such as processes related to deliberation or interaction) may be implemented using symbolic methods.
-These methods can describe the symbols that represent knowledge to justify how to reach a certain conclusion.

-On the other hand, perception and action control are usually carried out in an unconscious way and they are better implemented with non-symbolic approaches such as connectionist methods.
-In practice, it is interesting to note that the implementation of unconscious sensorimotor skills require much more computation compared to deliberative reasoning.
-This has been stated as the \textit{Moravec's paradox} \parencite{Moravec-1988}.